top of page

 What's next?

-Check out the booking information page for hire rates and some pointers.
+Check out the booking info page for my set rates and some pointers.
 There's a short enquiry form, or you can email or call.
 If you need more details, I'm happy to help.

 Do you enjoy what you do?